-After thorough consideration of the environmental and economic effects of both the No Action Alternative and all action alternatives, Alternative 4 (BUDM from Federal Channel to -13 ft MLLW, Barge Access Zone, Settling Basin, and Offshore Sand Borrow Area) was identified as the Recommended Plan.
+After thorough consideration of the environmental and economic effects of both the O&M Base Plan, i.e., the No Action Alternative, and all action alternatives, Alternative 4 (BUDM from Federal Channel to -13 ft MLLW, Barge Access Zone, Settling Basin, and Offshore Sand Borrow Area) was identified as the Recommended Plan.
 Any adverse effects resulting from implementation of the Recommended Plan will be temporary and less than significant.
 Adverse impacts would be avoided and or minimized through implementation of the BMPs described at Section 8.6.2.
 USACE has determined that the Recommended Plan would not result in impacts warranting compensatory mitigation.